Does the birth control pill cause weight gain? I look at the research and share the pill options that are the best and worst for weight gain.

 The pill causes…insulin resistance?

 What is insulin resistance anyway?
 Think of it like a lock and key.
 Insulin is the key that opens our cells to let sugar in.
 When we have insulin resistance, it’s like keys are trying to open a lock that they don’t fit.
 This means we’ll have more sugars circulating our blood – similar to what happens in diabetes.
-This is another area where it doesn’t seem we have a clear-cut answer yet. found that DMPA (the injectable progesterone shot) caused higher levels of fasting glucose and insulin levels, however, this same result wasn’t seen with a low dose pill.
-Similarly found comparable results of increased BMI, waist circumference and insulin resistance with DMPA.
+This is another area where it doesn’t seem we have a clear-cut answer yet.
+One study found that DMPA (the injectable progesterone shot) caused higher levels of fasting glucose and insulin levels, however, this same result wasn’t seen with a low dose pill.
+Similarly, a study this year found comparable results of increased BMI, waist circumference and insulin resistance with DMPA.
 Additionally, a study found that combined estrogen and progesterone pills reduced insulin sensitivity by 30-40%.
-Overall, found that hormonal contraceptives do have an influence on blood glucose control but likely only to a small degree because of the very low doses of hormones.
+Overall, a review released in 2014 concludes these results stating that hormonal contraceptives do have an influence on blood glucose control, however likely to a small degree because of the very low doses of hormones.
 They conclude that more research is necessary to determine how this will affect women long-term.

 The pill causes… weight gain that may be clinically small but to you feels huge?